happyuc-project/meteor-package-elements/README.md

 Additionally this package exposes the following packages:

-* [ethereum:tools](https://atmospherejs.com/ethereum/tools), which gives you `EthTools`.
+* [ethereum:tools](https://atmospherejs.com/ethereum/tools), which gives you `HucTools`.
 * [frozeman:template-var](https://atmospherejs.com/frozeman/template-var), which gives you the `TemplateVar.set()/.get()` functions which can be used to get values from the select account, or address input element.

-Note that these packages will only be exposed to your client part of your dapp, if you want to use e.g. `EthTools` on the server side add the package manually using `$ meteor add ethereum:tools`.
+Note that these packages will only be exposed to your client part of your dapp, if you want to use e.g. `HucTools` on the server side add the package manually using `$ meteor add ethereum:tools`.

 ---